darks002/testing/cybersec.md

 y esta al pendiente de tu bandeja porque una vez te habiliten los permisos recibiras la notificacion, saludos
 ```

-It seems that the administrator expects to receive an email to assign this user certain permissions to perform actions as the user Pedro.
+Apparently, the administrator is waiting to receive Carlos's request via email to grant him privileges that allow him to check Pedro's emails as well as send emails on Pedro's behalf.
 The mail agent used is EXIM. ​​We obtain this information if we detail the emails in Mbox.

 The administrator is waiting for specific information:
 Applicant's name: